MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Convert the file in the Guides model-driven app

 Use the instructions on the right side of the screen in the Guides model-driven app to select and convert your 3D file.
+The following file types are supported: .obj, .fbx, .glb, .gltf, .ply.
+The maximum file size is 150 MB.

 1. In the **Name** field, enter a name for your object anchor, and then select **Save** at the top of the screen.